mc-usana/amazon-q/README.md

-# Amazon Q Business Anonymous Web Experience with AWS Amplify
+# Secure Web Experiences for Amazon Q Business with AWS Amplify

 *Themeable Embedded Web Experiences for Public Sector Use Cases*